Blackmagic Resolve Micro Color Panel

 Nuance

-This control allows you to modify the hues of a selected image or area by walking around the perimeter of the color wheel.
-The default value is 50, which preserves the original hue distribution.
-By using this parameter with secondary selections, you can quickly adjust specific ranges of hue, for example, the blue of the sky or the green of the trees.
+This control allows you to modify the nuances of a selected image or area by traversing the perimeter of the color wheel.
+The default value is 50, which preserves the original distribution of the hue.
+By using this parameter with secondary selections, you can quickly adjust specific ranges of the hue, for example, the blue of the sky or the green of the trees.

 Luminance Mixing

 This control gives you the ability to change the balance between color settings and luminance, or just luminance.
-Using the Y-channel's highlights, shadows, and midtone controls, a luminance mix of 100 allows you to change color regardless of brightness, which is ideal for achieving color balance in your images.
+Using the Y-channel's highlights, shadows, and midtone controls, a luminance mix of 100 allows color to be modified regardless of brightness, which is ideal for achieving color balance in images.

 Quick tool change

-DaVinci Resolve's Color module includes dozens of color grading tools, effects, and techniques within different panels.
-In this way, the program presents a wide variety of features that adapt to different work dynamics while ensuring an organized and easy-to-use interface.
-DaVinci Resolve Mini and Advanced Panel models include dedicated buttons to access these tools, so you don't have to switch between your mouse and the physical panel.
-With the push of a button, you can access the RAW settings panel, primary correction circles, custom curves, the color-specific panel, Power Windows, tracking, and more.
+The Color plug-in in DaVinci Resolve includes dozens of color grading tools, effects, and techniques within different panels.
+In this way, the program presents a wide variety of features that adapt to different work dynamics while ensuring an organized and simple to use interface.
+The DaVinci Resolve Mini and Advanced Panel models include dedicated buttons to make these tools accessible, so you don't have to switch between the mouse and the physical panel.
+With the press of a button, you can access the RAW settings panel, primary correction circles, custom curves, the specific color panel, Power Windows, tracking, and more.

 These can be used to make extremely precise adjustments to the luminance and chrominance of the image.
-Simply isolate the color channels using the buttons above the screens and turn the knobs to change the luminance in 20% increments.
+Simply isolate the color channels using the buttons above the displays and rotate the knobs to modify the luminance in 20% increments.
 Use the keys on the screens to access the various hue, saturation, and luminance (HSL) curves.

 These tools allow you to isolate a portion of the image based on a combination of hue, saturation, or luminance ranges.
 Press the corresponding button, then choose a mode and make a mask selection.
 The next step is to use the primary correction tools to make adjustments to the given area.